-Using a smartphone, computer, land-line phone, or a kiosk on major streets, each rider will request a pickup at or near their location and specify a destination.
+Using a smartphone, computer, land-line phone, a simple, single-purpose handheld device, or a kiosk on major streets, each rider will request a pickup at or near their location and specify a destination.
 Pickups will usually occur within 5 minutes.

 During commute hours, algorithms will gather riders from nearby pickup locations that have destinations near each other.
-The algorithms will target to average 4 riders per trip during commute hours and 2 riders per trip in weekday non-commute hours, Saturdays, and Sundays.
+The algorithms will assure an average 4 riders per trip during commute hours and a 2 riders per trip in weekday non-commute hours, Saturdays, and Sundays.